Anna Blanche Constance Paget1

 F, #8622, b.
 14 June 1895, d.
 15 March 1978

 Hon.
-Constance Pamela Alice Bruce was born on 14 June 1895.1 She was the daughter of Major Henry Campbell Bruce, 2nd Baron Aberdare of Duffryn and Constance Mary Beckett.1 She married Edward Kenelm Digby, 11th Baron Digby of Geashill, son of Edward Henry Trafalgar Digby, 10th Baron Digby of Geashill and Emily Beryl Sissy Hood, on 1 July 1919.1 She died on 15 March 1978 at age 82.1
+Constance Pamela Alice Bruce was born on 14 June 1895.1 She was the daughter of Major Henry Campbell Bruce, 2nd Baron Aberdare of Duffryn and Constance Mary Beckett.1 She married Edward Kenelm Digby, 11th Baron Digby, son of Edward Henry Trafalgar Digby, 10th Baron Digby and Emily Beryl Sissy Hood, on 1 July 1919.1 She died on 15 March 1978 at age 82.1

 Hon.
 Constance Pamela Alice Bruce usually went by her middle name of Pamela.1 Her married name became Digby.
-She held the office of Justice of the Peace (J.P.) in 1934.1 She gained the rank of Senior Commandant between 1938 and 1940 in the service of the Auxiliary Territorial Service of Dorset.1 She gained the rank of Chief Commandant between 1940 and 1944 in the service of the Auxiliary Territorial Service of Dorset.1 She held the office of Member of the Dorset County Council between 1943 and 1952.1 She was invested as a Officer, Order of the British Empire (O.B.E.) in 1944.1 She held the office of County Alderman in 1957.1 She was president of the British Red Cross Society, Dorset Branch between 1964 and 1978.1
+After her marriage, Hon.
+Constance Pamela Alice Bruce was styled as Baroness Digby on 11 May 1920.
+She held the office of Justice of the Peace (J.P.) in 1934.1 She gained the rank of Senior Commandant between 1938 and 1940 in the Auxiliary Territorial Service of Dorset.1 She gained the rank of Chief Commandant between 1940 and 1944 in the Auxiliary Territorial Service of Dorset.1 She held the office of Member of the Dorset County Council between 1943 and 1952.1 She was appointed Officer, Order of the British Empire (O.B.E.) in 1944.1 She held the office of County Alderman in 1957.1 She was president of the British Red Cross Society, Dorset Branch between 1964 and 1978.1

 Citations